 You know how they say looking for a new job is a full time job in itself?
 Well, the same is true of dating.
 Sure, some people get incredibly lucky and through some fortuitous twist of fate meet their life partner by spilling an Americano over them at Starbucks (this actually happened to a friend of mine).
 However, I can say with near certainty that this is not going to happen to you, certainly not without first accrued hefty dry cleaning bills and the risk of third degree burns.

 Dating opportunities are everywhere, you just need to start taking them.
-The obvious first step is to join a number of dating websites (I would particularly recommend Love and Friends and Bumble as a starting point) as a simple and easy way to start going on dates.
+The obvious first step is to join a number of dating apps as a simple and easy way to start going on dates.
 Join a new club (meetup or City Socialising) or sign up for a new class.
 Every single new person you meet is a dating opportunity.

-You’d rather stay in to watch that box-set (aka not actually leaving the house)
+3. You’d rather stay in to watch Netflix

 Of course it’s always tempting after a long day at the office to go home, settle down on the sofa with a lovely hot chocolate and binge watch your favourite shows in your well-worn PJ’s.
 However, I can guarantee that your date is not waiting for you at the bottom of your mug, ready to appear like a prize when you have finished your drink.

 Your date is waiting out there in the Big Wide World.
-Couch dwellers!
+Lazy couch dwellers!
 It is time to get up off your sofa and get out there.